 4 Environmentally Beneficial Reasons to Work For Remote-First Company

 Since the onset of the pandemic, Virtual Peaker has worked to protect our employees’ health and safety.
 While that initially meant work-from-home protocols enacted by the challenges of COVID-19, we’re proud to announce that we are now a remote-first company.
 As a remote-first company, our employees are free to work remotely or in the office as they choose, which internal surveys have shown increases both happiness and productivity for almost everyone who participated.
 This decision reflects our core values to remain open-minded, inclusive, and decisive, which applies equally to our commitment to our employees and our fight against climate change.
-Fortunately, the data suggest that remote work has the potential to help the environment just as much as it helps employees everywhere realize a flexible work-life balance.
+Fortunately, the data suggests that remote work has the potential to help the environment just as much as it helps employees everywhere realize a flexible work-life balance.

 Culture Shifts In Remote Work

 By most metrics, the coronavirus pandemic has shifted workplace cultures everywhere.
-Surveys indicate that prior to lockdowns, only about 20% of polled companies allowed for remote work.
+Surveys indicate that before lockdowns, only about 20% of polled companies allowed for remote work.
 However, after March 2020 around 70% of surveyed employers plan to adopt remote work practices.
 The economic benefits for any remote-first company include growing your workforce beyond the employee pool in your city, cuts real-estate and supply costs, and lowers utility costs.
 Fortunately, these financial positives have a net positive environmental effect.

-1: Less Carbon Emissions
+1: Fewer Carbon Emissions

 There are many types of greenhouse gases that lead to air pollution, including methane, nitrous oxide, and fluorinated gases.
 The most common is carbon dioxide, which is a natural bi-product of life and essential to photosynthesis.
-Prior to the industrial revolution, the volume of carbon dioxide in the atmosphere was 280 parts per million (ppm).
+Before the industrial revolution, the volume of carbon dioxide in the atmosphere was 280 parts per million (ppm).
 That figure has increased in the time since then, both due to a rise in deforestation and in industrial and automotive emissions from burning fossil fuels.

 In contrast, in 2019 carbon dioxide emissions averaged 409.8 ppm, a 46.35% increase that is expected to continue to grow.
 As those emissions increase, so do global temperature averages, which are a leading cause of climate change.
 COVID-19 lockdowns resulted in a 7% drop in fossil fuel emissions, illustrating the potential power of collective environmental actions.
 As the majority of these emissions come from the burning of fossil fuels for transportation and power, reimagining your daily commute can have a net positive environmental impact.
 By working for a remote-first company, employees are able to better minimize their carbon footprint, by simply driving less.